 Ford has a reputation for making some of the best people movers in the business.
-B-MAX, C-MAX, S-MAX and Galaxy all have their firm adherents but sometimes there's just no substitute for size.
-Sometimes, buyers need a size beyond what even a Galaxy full-size MPV can deliver.
-If you're doing some heavy hauling and need a vehicle to fit that particular bill, the latest Tourneo Custom with its smarter styling and more efficient EcoBlue engines could be the answer.
+Models like the S-MAX and the Galaxy both have their firm adherents but sometimes, buyers need a size beyond what even a Galaxy full-size MPV can deliver.
+If you're doing some heavy hauling and need a vehicle to fit that particular bill, the Tourneo Custom could be the answer.

-The chassis has been meticulously tuned for British conditions with beefy front and rear axles, bringing excellent levels of stability and control.
-The ultra-stiff body structure allows the suspension to do its work effectively without the usual van-like intrusions.
+The chassis has been tuned for British conditions with beefy front and rear axles, bringing decent levels of stability and control.
+The stiff body structure meanwhile, allows the suspension to do its work effectively without the usual van-like intrusions.
 There's even Torque Vectoring Control which reacts to the road surface 100 times per second.
 Using this information, it balances the amount of power delivered to each of the two front wheels, maximising grip and sharpening handling.
 And you thought all that was just for sports models.

 Design and Build

-To provide customers the ultimate flexibility in configuring and using the rear cabin, the Tourneo Custom is the only vehicle in its segment to offer six individual rear seats, with the ability to arrange the two rear rows in conference format for enhanced interaction between passengers.
+To provide customers the ultimate flexibility in configuring and using the rear cabin, the Tourneo Custom is one of the few vehicles in its segment to offer six individual rear seats, with the ability to arrange the two rear rows in conference format for enhanced interaction between passengers.
 Or you can set the cabin up with two rows of three seats facing forward.
-Standard on high series models, the six individual seats can each be folded flat, tumbled, stowed in a multiple locations or removed completely to maximise the luggage area or meet special business or lifestyle requirements.
+The individual seats can each be folded flat, tumbled, stowed in a multiple locations or removed completely to maximise the luggage area or meet special business or lifestyle requirements.

 Market and Model

-This improved Tourneo Custom introduces 'FordPass Connect' on-board modem technology - standard for both the 4-inch and available 8-inch touchscreens.
-This enables each occupant to benefit from Wi-Fi connectivity, and a range of features can be accessed via the FordPass mobile app.
+Across the range, you can have 'FordPass Connect' on-board modem technology - standard for both the 4-inch and available 8-inch touchscreens.
+This enables each occupant to benefit from Wi-Fi connectivity and a range of features can be accessed via the FordPass mobile app.
 These aim to make the vehicle ownership and operating experience easier and more productive, including Vehicle Status access, a Vehicle Locator, a Remote lock/unlock function and, for automatic variants, Remote Start.

 Cost of Ownership

-The big change with this revised Tourneo Custom model is the introduction of optional EcoBlue Hybrid 48-volt mild hybrid technology mated to the cleaner EcoBlue diesel unit introduced in 2018. the mild hybrid option is offered on the 130 and 185PS manual variants and has been optimised to enhance fuel efficiency.
-The 185PS mild hybrid variant manages up to 183g/km of CO2 and up to 40.3mpg on the combined cycle - both WLTP-rated figures.
+The big change with this revised Tourneo Custom model in recent times has centred around the introduction of optional EcoBlue Hybrid 48-volt mild hybrid technology mated to the cleaner EcoBlue diesel unit introduced in 2018.
+Ford says that the mHEV mild hybrid option, offered on nearly all the engines in the range but only available with manual transmission, has been 'optimised to enhance fuel efficiency'.
 So how does it work?
 Well, a belt-driven integrated starter/generator (BISG) replaces the standard alternator, enabling recovery and storage of energy during vehicle decelerations, and charging a 48-volt lithium-ion air-cooled battery pack.
 The BISG also acts as a motor, using the stored energy to provide torque assistance to the engine under normal driving and acceleration, as well as running the vehicle's electrical ancillaries.

-Vehicle manufacturers often seem so intent on finding minuscule pieces of white space between niches that they sometimes take their eye off what can be a neglected but potentially lucrative existing sector.
-Perhaps Ford has been guilty of that in the past, but with the Tourneo Custom, it's more than making up for that.
-If you've needed something that's bigger than a Galaxy but don't want to spend getting on for £40,000, there's really not much on offer above humble crew bus fare.
-The Tourneo Custom has changed that and significantly improves its proposition in this updated form, offering a vehicle with a bit of style and, should you want it, some decent interior appointments.
+Vehicle manufacturers often seem so intent on finding minuscule pieces of white space between niches that they sometimes take their eye off what can be neglected but potentially lucrative existing sectors.
+Perhaps Ford has been guilty of that in the past, but with the Tourneo Custom, it's more than made up for that, maximising its opportunities in the super-large section of the MPV sector and reaping the reward with growing sales of this model over the last few years.
+If you've needed something that's bigger than a Galaxy but don't want to spend over £60,000, there actually aren't all that many segment options on offer above humble crew bus fare.
+But the Tourneo Custom provides a surprisingly attractive one and has significantly improved its proposition since original launch.
+Properly specified, it can even have a bit of style and, should you want it, some decent interior appointments.

 Ford Tourneo Custom review by Jonathan Crouch